 Thinking about the risk factors for complications:

-This might include heart valve disease (valve regurgitation or stenosis, or moderate to severe prolapse), aneurysms/dissections (VASCERN, Vascular Disease Network), and severe pectus deformity that has caused changes in heart function.
+This might include heart valve disease (moderate to severe valve disease), aneurysms/dissections (VASCERN, Vascular Disease Network), and severe pectus deformity that has caused changes in heart function.

 Rarely, bacteria that enter the bloodstream can cause a condition called endocarditis, an infection of the inner lining of the heart chambers and valves.
 This risk is higher in people with Mitral Valve Prolapse because the deformed mitral valve flap can attract bacteria that are in the bloodstream.